 There are many things that are commonly found or used in a home that can contribute to poor indoor air quality.
 This includes but isn’t limited to:

-Like asbestos, the use of formaldehyde in construction has been banned, but it can still be found in materials like floor sealants and paints.
+- Like asbestos, the use of formaldehyde in construction has been banned, but you can still find it in materials like floor sealants and paints.

 The Dangers of Poor Indoor Air Quality

 The WHO also reports that home air pollution causes serious diseases like chronic obstructive pulmonary disease (COPD), ischaemic heart disease, stroke, and lung cancer.
-It can also be considered a strongly contributing factor for many cases of pneumonia, cataracts, tuberculosis, laryngeal and nasopharyngeal cancers, and low birth weight.
+Air pollution can also contribute to other diseases including pneumonia, cataracts, tuberculosis, laryngeal and nasopharyngeal cancers, and low birth weight.

 How to Quickly Reduce Indoor Air Pollution

 There are several steps you can take to reduce your indoor air pollution, even right now:

 Candles with toxic paraffin wax should never be burned in the home.
 Better yet, avoid synthetic candles altogether.
 Paraffin and other synthetic types of waxes create a harmful, potentially carcinogenic soot that gets circulated into your indoor air supply.

 Open Your Windows